MaxCunningham19/legal_spellcheck/client/src/data/README.md

 ## Connecting to the database:

 1. Open Docker Desktop and leave it running in the background.
-2. In Shell, move directory to ~/legal_spellcheck# and execute the following commands:
+2. In Shell, move directory to ~/legal_spellcheck# and execute the following commands (you can find them in test.sh):
     #### cd docker
     #### sudo docker-compose build
     #### sudo docker-compose up -d webserver